'Feminist' foreign policy — what does that mean? | DW | 23.12.2021

 Women's issues need to be emphasized more strongly than in the past, she continued.
 On paper at least, the European Union says it wants an equal number of men and women negotiating the issues of the day.
 But in reality, this is often not the case.

-Von Cramon cites Kosovo as an example of what a successful feminist foreign policy looks like.
+Von Cramon cites Kosovo as an example of what successful feminist foreign policy looks like.
 Among Serbs and Kosovar Albanians, she said, there are many socially active women's groups.
-These remain in close contact with one another and work together with a spirit of cooperation.
+These remain in close contact with one another and work together in a spirit of cooperation.

 Social groups of women in Kosovo, such as these protesting the murder of women and girls, help bring about change